AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 #### **`urltransform`** {#urltransform-modifier}

-`$urltransform` rules allow to modify the request url by replacing text matched by regular expression.
+The `$urltransform` rules allow you to modify the request URL by replacing the text matched by the regular expression.

 **Features**

-- `$urltransform` rules apply to any request url text.
+- `$urltransform` rules apply to any request URL text.
-- `$urltransform` rules can also **modify the query part** of the url.
+- `$urltransform` rules can also **modify the query part** of the URL.
-- `$urltransform` will not be applied if original url get blocked by other rules.
+- `$urltransform` will not be applied if the original URL is blocked by other rules.
-- `$urltransform` will be applied before `$removeparam` rule
+- `$urltransform` will be applied before `$removeparam` rules.

-`$urltransform` value can be empty in the case of exception rules.
+The `$urltransform` value can be empty for exception rules.

 **Multiple rules matching a single request**

-In case if multiple `$urltransform` rules match a single request, we will apply each of them. **The order is defined alphabetically.**
+If multiple `$urltransform` rules match a single request, we will apply each of them. **The order is defined alphabetically.**

 **Syntax**